emjasmine/python-api-challenge/README.md

 # python-api-challenge
-This respository contains code for two analysis:
+This respository contains code for two analysis: Weather Analysis and Vacation Analysis

         * Weather Analysis
         Using api.openweathermap.org, pulled weather data for a cities within a csv file and plotted the following:
         - Temperature (F) vs. Latitude
         - Humidity (%) vs. Latitude